alexei379/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Design and Test a Model Architecture

-### 1. Preprocessing trainig images
+### 1. Preprocessing training images

 First I generate fake random training data by rotating ±15°, shifting horizontally and vertically ±2 pixels.
-This allows to get more trainig data for better network trainig.
-To make the distribution of training data between classes I generate different number of random images for each class.
+This allows getting more training data for better network training.
+To make the distribution of training data between classes I generate a different number of random images for each class.

 ![](https://raw.githubusercontent.com/alexei379/CarND-Traffic-Sign-Classifier-Project/master/report_images/distrib_train_after_random.png)

 After this images are converted to grayscale as LeNet architecture works with grayscale images.
-As the last step I normalize the image data to make it easier for the optimizer to find an optimal solution.
+As the last step, I normalize the image data to make it easier for the optimizer to find an optimal solution.

-Sample images from the preprocessed trainig set:
+Sample images from the preprocessed training set:
 ![](https://raw.githubusercontent.com/alexei379/CarND-Traffic-Sign-Classifier-Project/master/report_images/train_images_samples.png)

 ### 2. Model architecture